assyrianic/Tagha/documentation/API.md

 * `module` - pointer to a `struct TaghaModule` object.
 * `argc` - length of the `argv` array.
 * `argv` - array of `union TaghaVal`s of length `argc`.
-* `ret_val` - pointer to `int32_t` for use as a return value buffer.

 ### Return Value
-true if successful AND no errors occurred, false otherwise.
+true if successful AND no errors occurred, false otherwise as an `int`.

 ## tagha_module_throw_err